ericmiedema/Data_Analytics/README.md

 **This is the preferred method of installing courses.** It automates the process by allowing you to do everything right from the R console.

-1 - Make sure you have a recent version version of swirl:
+1 - Make sure you have a recent version version of swirl & googlesheets:

-    install.packages(c('swirl','googlesheets'))
+    install.packages(c('swirl','googlesheets4'))

 2 - Enter the following from the R console: